 Of course, raising cattle contributes to climate change, through methane associated with intensive cattle rearing.
+Meanwhile, PU and PVC may shed microplastic, which harms animals and humans.
 Again, it’s not a clear-cut issue.

 How Toxic Is PU or PVC?

 The chemicals themselves required to make PVC and PU leather alternatives aren’t eco-friendly, nor are they good for human health.
 PVC is regarded as the most toxic of all plastics.
-As well as being a known human carcinogen, it’s known to cause diabetes, as well as damaging immune systems, disrupting hormones, and creating birth defects.
+As well as being a known human carcinogen, it’s known to cause diabetes, as well as damage immune systems, disrupt hormones, and create birth defects.
 PVC’s effects are wide-ranging.
 Workers, soil and water supplies, and nearby communities can all be at risk.

 PU is a slightly eco-friendlier choice than PVC when it comes to leather alternatives.
 Although chemical-laden, it requires fewer chemicals than PVC to produce.
 And although it is still toxic, particularly in the workplace, it is less toxic than PVC.
 Manufacturers are also now able to make PU with plant-based raw materials.
 This reduces the toxic chemical load in it, making it safer.